 First, how is anyone supposed to know who this reference sheet belongs to?
 Was it Jenny that interviewed on Wednesday?
 Tom who came in yesterday?
 Who knows?

-Without any contact info or details about you, your hiring manager is shooting in the dark.
+Without any contact information or details about you, your hiring manager is shooting in the dark.
 That’s not great.

 On top of that, there’s a lot missing from the references themselves.